data-lessons/23-rd-things/_episodes/06-curation-preservation.md

 Traditional information sources such as books, photos and sculptures can easily survive for years, decades or even centuries but digital items require special care to keep them usable over time.

 >## Digital Preservation
->Watch this 2.5 minute [video](https://youtu.be/qEmmeFFafUs) from the US Library of Congress which shows the vulnerability of “born digital” objects like research data: they are fragile; they are dependent on software and hardware; and they require active management.
+>Watch the below 2.5 minute video from the US Library of Congress which shows the vulnerability of “born digital” objects like research data: they are fragile; they are dependent on software and hardware; and they require active management.
 >
 >[![Why Digital Preservation is Important for Everyone](https://img.youtube.com/vi/qEmmeFFafUs/0.jpg)](https://www.youtube.com/watch?v=qEmmeFFafUs "Why Digital Preservation is Important for Everyone") (YouTube)
+>
 > What are some of the challenges with preserving digital assets?
 {: .challenge}

->##Delve deeper
+>## Delve deeper
->   - Start with at the ANDS page on [data preservation](http://www.ands.org.au/working-with-data/data-management/data-preservation)
+> * Start with at the ANDS page on [data preservation](http://www.ands.org.au/working-with-data/data-management/data-preservation)
->   - See the Library of Congress Digital Preservation [website](http://digitalpreservation.gov/personalarchiving/) {: .challenge}
+> * See the Library of Congress Digital Preservation [website](http://digitalpreservation.gov/personalarchiving/)
+> * What key advice would you give someone about preserving their born digital objects, e.g. the family historian, a researcher, yourself?
+{: .challenge}

 Consider: What key advice would you give someone about preserving their born digital objects eg the family historian, a researcher, yourself